Vermont Community Ice Rinks to Skate in Winter | Happy Vermont

 Peru Ice Rink

 A group of friends who love to play pond hockey hatched an idea to create an ice rink on the Peru town green a few years ago.
 Now the 120-by-60 rink is open daily and is a hit among locals and visitors.
-Two years ago, volunteers—many of them members of the town’s fire department—organized a disco party for kids with music and a giant disco ball propped up over the rink.
+In 2020, volunteers—many of them members of the town’s fire department—organized a disco party for kids with music and a giant disco ball propped up over the rink.
 Maybe another one is in store for this winter?
 Fingers crossed.
 (Main Street, Peru; instagram.com/peru_ice_rink)

 Pittsfield Community Ice Rink

-Greensboro Community Ice Skating Rink
+Norwich Ice Rink

 The Rink at Underhill’s Moore Park